sentrychris/psmonitor/README.md

 Renders a simple dashboard to check or test the server.

 #### **POST `/`**:
 Creates a worker to pair HTTP connections to websocket sessions and manage execution of monitoring scripts.
-This endpoint responds with a worker ID which is then used in the websocket connection (below).
+This endpoint responds with a worker ID which is then used in the request to the websocket `/connect` endpoint.

 ### Websocket